pokitto/pokitto.github.io/start/index.md

 ## Getting started

-Every thing you need to know when you first get your pokitto
+Everything you need to know when you first get your pokitto